influxdata/influxdb/README.md

 Community contributors should be able to see the outcome of this process by looking at the checks on their PR.
 Please fix any issues to ensure a prompt review from members of the team.

-The Platform project is used internally in a number of proprietary InfluxData products, and as such, PRs and changes need to be tested internally.
+The InfluxDB project is used internally in a number of proprietary InfluxData products, and as such, PRs and changes need to be tested internally.
 This can take some time, and is not really visible to community contributors.

 ### Static Analysis